Source MySQL #

 directory.

-- Note: The easiest way to install the correct mysqlbin log utility is to install the the the same MySQL server version as your source MySQL System.
-After installation, you can stop this MySQL server running on replicate’s host using the command
+utility, install the same MySQL server version as your source MySQL system.
+After installation, you can stop the MySQL server running on Replicant’s host using the following command:

 sudo systemctl stop mysql